-This book aims to make a dent in those numbers, providing marital education in an easy to read, non-judgmental fashion.
+A book entitled "Marital Education in Texas—Treble-up: Use 3 Forms of birth control" is available online at www.treble-up.com.
+The book aims to make a dent in those numbers, providing marital education in an easy to read, non-judgmental fashion.
 Why “marital” education” instead of “sex” education?
 We chose this name in the hopes of reaching those parents who voted for abstinence-only education.

 If abstinence-only education works—and it may have a positive benefit in delaying the onset of sexual activity—then the natural result is marriage at an earlier age.
 However, in a no education or an abstinence-only educational setting, those young couples will have inadequate information on how to plan their family.
 Thus, even though they are married, young parents are still at risk for dropping out of school with all of the negative consequences.

-I have written a booklet that provides a basic education in the types of family planning methods available, and importantly, discusses their failure rates and the common reasons for failure.
+The book provides a basic education in the types of family planning methods available, and importantly, discusses their failure rates and the common reasons for failure.
 It makes suggestions for doubling or trebling-up on the different methods to improve ones odds of avoiding accidental pregnancy.

 Kearney M.S. & Levine P.B., Why is the teen birth rate in the United States so high and why does it matter?
 J. Econ.
 Perspect.
 26(2):141-66 (2012) (“Teens in the United States are far more likely to give birth than in any other industrialized country in the world.
 U.S. teens are two and a half times as likely to give birth as compared to teens in Canada, around four times as likely as teens in Germany or Norway, and almost 10 times as likely as teens in Switzerland.
 Among more developed countries, Russia has the next highest teen birth rate after the United States, but an American teenage girl is still around 25 percent more likely to give birth than her counterpart in Russia.”).